 \subsection{Ablation Study}

-\textbf{Different Components of FOSTER.} Table~\ref{fig:ablation} demonstrates the results of our ablative experiments on CIFAR100 B50 with 5 steps.
+\textbf{Different Components of FOSTER.} Table~\ref{fig:ablation} demonstrates the results of our ablative experiments on CIFAR-100 B50 with 5 steps.
 Specifically, we replace logits alignments~(LA) with the post-processing method weight alignment~(WA)~\cite{WA}.
 The performance comparison is shown in Fig.~\ref{fig:LA}, where LA surpasses WA by about 4\% in the final accuracy.
 This shows that our LA is a more efficacious strategy than WA in calibration for old and new classes.
 We remove feature enhancement and compare its performance with the original result in Fig.~\ref{fig:FE}, the model suffers from more than 3\% performance decline in the last stage.
-We also find that, in the last step, there is almost no difference in the accuracy of new classes between the model with feature enhancement and the model without that.
+We find that, in the last step, there is almost no difference in the accuracy of new classes between the model with feature enhancement and the model without that.
 Nevertheless, the model with feature enhancement outperforms the model without that by more than 4 \% on old categories, showing that feature enhancement encourages the model to learn more about old categories.
 We compare the performance of balanced knowledge distillation~(BKD) with that of normal knowledge distillation~(KD) in Fig.~\ref{fig:BKD}.
-BKD surpasses KD in all stages, showing that BKD is more suitable for class incremental learning due to the imbalanced dataset.
+BKD surpasses KD in all stages, showing that BKD is more effective when training on imbalanced datasets.

-\textbf{Sensitive Study of Hyper-parameters.} To verify the robustness of our method, we conduct experiments on CIFAR-100 B50 5 steps with different hyperparameters $\beta\in (0,1)$.
-Usually, $\beta$ is set more than $0.9$.
-Therefore, we test $\beta=0.93$, $0.95$, $0.97$, $0.99$, $0.995$, $0.999$ respectively.
+\textbf{Sensitive Study of Hyper-parameters.} To verify the robustness of FOSTER, we conduct experiments on CIFAR-100 B50 5 steps with different hyperparameters $\beta\in (0,1)$.
+Typically, $\beta$ is set to more than $0.9$.
+We test $\beta=0.93$, $0.95$, $0.97$, $0.99$, $0.995$, $0.999$ respectively.
 The experimental results are shown in Fig.~\ref{fig:beta}.
-From the results, we can see that the performance changes are minimal under different $\beta$, which verifies that our method has good robustness to hyperparameters.
+We can see that the performance changes are minimal under different $\beta$s.